A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Relation to previous works: a more unified picture

+Another category of previous works is those that propose ways around FR's apparent paradox, either through conceptual discussions or by suggesting additional reasoning rules.

+We have shown that if the FR scenario and its conventional quantum predictions are equivalently described using our augmented circuit, there is no paradox, eliminating the need for additional reasoning rules.\footnote{Although additional steps can be employed to simplify the reasoning by dropping redundant settings and parameters, as is also the case in classical multi-agent scenarios (cf. \Cref{sec: reasoning_rules}).} Our formal version of each FR assumption is satisfied without contradictions.
+Nevertheless, it is insightful to interpret previous works' proposed reasoning rules.

-{\bf Second category of previous works:} The second category of papers are those that conclude that there is indeed a paradox in the FR scenario and go on to propose additional reasoning rules that would resolve the paradox.
-We have already shown that if the FR scenario is described in terms of the augmented circuit we propose, there is no paradox, and therefore, there are no additional reasoning rules required for ``resolving'' the paradox within our framework.
-Nevertheless, it is interesting from a physical point of view, to interpret these additional reasoning rules proposed in previous works.
-Firstly, we already included the additional assumptions $U$ and $D$ noted in \cite{Nurgalieva2018} within our framework, showing that these indeed hold.
-This work also suggests an additional reasoning rule that could incorporated to avoid the paradox, which involves tagging all statements made by agents with certain ``context labels''.
-However no particular model for these labels was proposed there, and the question of efficiency and temporal consistency (namely regarding the number of contexts to be checked at each step, and whether one needs to account for the contexts of future measurements) was left open.
+{\bf Adding context labels} At a more pedagogical level, \cite{Nurgalieva2018} suggests an additional reasoning rule that could incorporated to avoid the paradox, which involves tagging all statements made by agents with certain ``context labels'' and only combining statements with matching labels.
+However no particular model for these labels or a rigorous formalisation of the rule was proposed there, and the question of efficiency and causal consistency (namely regarding the number of contexts to be checked at each step, and whether one needs to account for the contexts of future measurements) was left open.
 The settings of our framework can be interpreted as a concrete instantiation of these abstract context labels, but we have seen that no additional reasoning rules beyond quantum theory and classical logic are required once the settings are explicitly specified.
-We have also addressed the efficiency and temporal consistency issues.

-Further, a parsing rule was proposed in \cite{Renes2021} for deciding when an agent's operation can be regarded as a measurement producing a classical outcome that can be reasoned about.
-This rule and other similar proposals \cite{Narasimhachar2020} were already discussed in \cref{sec:Discussion}.
-In brief, one interpretation of this rule is as an additional constraint on how the settings are chosen.
-Another interpretation is as specifying when the ambiguity in the settings (i.e., how a measurement is modelled) can be safely ignored, analogous to our \cref{theorem: recovering_standard_QT}.
-These additional constraints are certainly sufficient to also resolve the apparent paradox but not strictly necessary, as our framework shows.